Sacre-Cœur, Paris

 A place of worship from ancient times

-Legend has it that Montmarte Hill has been a place of worship since ancient times.
-It is said that the Druids of ancient Gaul worshiped here, the Romans built here a temple dedicated to Mars and Mercury, to the Basilica that stands today.
+Legend has it that Montmartre Hill has been a place of worship since ancient times.
+It is said that the Druids of ancient Gaul worshiped here, and the Romans built a temple dedicated to Mars and Mercury, to the Basilica that stands today.

 Do not miss the Souvenir Shop